-- Jessika Chi, Program Manager for Institutional Diversity - As the program manager, I oversee all initiatives, programs, and events for the office for institutional diversity.
+- Jessika Chi, Institutional Diversity - As the Assistant Dean for Institutional Diversity, I oversee all initiatives, programs, and events for the office for institutional diversity.
 We strive to create a diverse and inclusive teaching, working, learning, and living environment for all community members at Reed.
 We work with offices and departments to examine policies and procedures so that we can create more equitable and inclusive practices.

-- Robin Ford, Science and Scholarly Communications Librarian - I support members of the Reed community in Science, Technology, and Mathematics through resources and services at Reed Library.
-I am the liaison for the Library to the Accessibility Committee and the main contact point for accessibility and access issues related to Library resources and services.
+- Robin Ford, Library - As the Science and Accessibility Librarian, I support members of the Reed community in the sciences, while also collaborating to make Library spaces, resources, and services accessible and inclusive.
+I am the liaison between the Library and the Accessibility Committee and main contact person for issues specific to the Library.
+I welcome your comments, feedback, and questions concerning these issues related to the library and campus.

-- Julie Maxfield, Associate Dean of Students for Academic Life - As chair of the Accessibility Committee and supervisor to Disability & Accessibility Resources, community members can to come to me with questions, concerns, or ideas about accessibility on campus.
+- Julie Maxfield, Student Life - As chair of the Accessibility Committee and supervisor to Disability & Accessibility Resources, community members can to come to me with questions, concerns, or ideas about accessibility on campus.
 In addition, if a student believes that the procedures described on the DAR website have not been properly followed or feels that any action has been directed against them because of a disability or perception of a disability, they can meet with me as part of the informal resolution process.

-- Jason Parker, Associate Director of Web Support Services, CIS - As the representative from Computing & Information Services, I consult with the committee on accessibility issues ranging from classroom technology and course materials, to website design and third-party software recommendations.
+- Jason Parker, Computing & Information Systems - As the representative from Computing & Information Services, I consult with the committee on accessibility issues ranging from classroom technology and course materials, to website design and third-party software recommendations.

-- April Sams, Director of Risk Management and EHS - My role on the Accessibility Committee is to provide guidance on how to achieve accessibility compliance, identify safety challenges, and assist in consultations on ways to create a safe and healthy environment for all.
+- April Sams, Environmental Health & Safety - My role on the Accessibility Committee is to provide guidance on how to achieve accessibility compliance, identify safety challenges, and assist in consultations on ways to create a safe and healthy environment for all.

-- Sarah Sharp, Administrative & Technical Support Specialist, Office of the Registrar - My role on the Accessibility Committee is to collect feedback and information regarding general-use classrooms, and to use that information when making annual budget recommendations for classroom improvements.
+- Sarah Sharp, Office of the Registrar - My role on the Accessibility Committee is to collect feedback and information regarding general-use classrooms, and to use that information when making annual budget recommendations for classroom improvements.

-- Steve Yeadon, Assistant Director of Facilities Operations - My role on the Accessibility Committee is to provide mechanical, structural expertise toward physical solutions to eliminate accessibility barriers as they exist on campus.
+- Steve Yeadon, Facilities - My role on the Accessibility Committee is to provide mechanical, structural expertise toward physical solutions to eliminate accessibility barriers as they exist on campus.
 Once barriers are identified and a solution is agreed upon, the Facilities department will assist in funding and implementing these corrective changes.